dsindex/etagger/README.md

 - tips in general
   - save best model by using token-based f1. token-based f1 is slightly better than chunk-based f1
   - be careful for word lowercase when you are using glove6B embeddings. those are all lowercased.
+  - feed max sentence length to session. this yields huge improvement of inference speed.

 ## References